HelloDearSir/auto-apply-coupons/README.md

-Using Woo hooks to auto apply coupons
+using woo logic to implement auto apply coupons